create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 ## SFVec3d/SFVec3f Object

-The SFVec3d/f object corresponds to a X3D SFVec3d/f field.
+The SFVec3d/f object corresponds to an X3D SFVec3d/f field.
 Each component of the vector can be accessed using the x, y, and z properties or using C-style array dereferencing (i.e. *sfVec3d/fObjectName[0], sfVec3d/fObjectName[1]* or *sfVec3d/fObjectName[2]).*

 ### Instance Creation Method(s)